21 Fun Things to Do in Banff With Kids

 You can also bring your own kayak or SUP to paddle on either Lake Louise or Moraine Lake.
 But our favorite place to paddle in the Banff is Vermillion Lakes.

-🚗 RENT YOUR CAR: You can rent a car directly from Calgary Airport or wait until you are in the city.
-I recommend you compare pricing on DiscoverCars. or Expedia.
+🚗 Rent your car.
+You can rent a car directly from Edmonton International Airport or wait until you are in the city.
+I recommend you compare pricing on DiscoverCars.

 F.A.Q Visiting Banff National Park